weiwei-cool/code-tester/README.md

 ## 📦 Features

-- Run your compiled algorithm binary
+- Run your compiled algorithm binary or python code
 - Provide custom input and expected output files
 - Set time limits for execution
 - Support for no-input mode